Skip to main content

 (4 units) (Session A, p.m.)

 Good health at the individual and community level is central to human happiness, economic development and societal progress.
 Good health, which is not simply the absence of illness and injury, is the result of the complex interplay of many factors.
 Within the relevant legal, social, political and physical contexts, good health is contingent on economic forces, cultural beliefs, human behaviors and religion.
 Additional factors include the availability of affordable preventive measures, curative services, nutritious food, safe water, sanitation and other basic human needs.
 By definition, global health transcends geopolitical borders and standard academic disciplines, so a broad multidisciplinary approach to its study and understanding is required.
-Students will be expected to read, understand and use sometimes advanced materials from diverse disciplines.
+Students will be expected to read, understand, and sometimes use advanced materials from diverse disciplines.
 Case-based discussions will be included in the course.

 (3 units) (Session D, p.m.)